HH Catamarans was formed in 2012 aiming to compete in the luxury high performance catamaran market and is owned by the

 The HH77 is a Supercat concept with the option to completely customise the layout.
 She can be powered with a Parallel Hybrid “Eco Drive”.

-Also in development is an 88 foot superyacht.
+HH have also launched an 88 foot superyacht called Sketch to Sea.
 In fact, HH will custom build yachts of this type from 77 feet.
-The first cat will have a flybridge (this is optional) and has 100% carbon construction with carbon mast and rigging,
+The first cat has a flybridge (this is optional) with an all-carbon construction plus carbon mast and rigging,

 Although they specialise in light, luxurious performance cats, HH have branched out into the Ocean Series with the launch of the OC50 now known as the HH50 OC.
 The design closely follows that of the HH50 SC, but she is constructed in e-glass and has fixed keels with winglets rather than dagger-boards.

 The whole range is targeting long distance cruising couples who are looking for an easier boat to handle, but that remains a high performance machine.

 In development is a flybridge version called the OC56.

 The sister ship to the HH44 SC, the HH44 OC is closely related, but designed as more of a cruising boat for those on a sharper budget.
 With high-performance fixed skegs instead of daggerboards and a gel-coat finish instead of paint.

 She comes a single swing-helm and twin diesel propulsion, with an option to upgrade to twin swing-helms and the EcoDrive power system.